Carotid Artery Problems: Stroke

 Sudden, severe headache with no known cause

-A TIA is a “ministroke.”
+A transient ischemic attack or TIAis a ministroke.
 It’s a serious warning sign of a larger stroke.
-TIAs occur when an artery supplying the brain is temporarily blocked.
-This causes stroke symptoms that last from a few seconds to a few hours.
-NEVER ignore any stroke symptoms.
-Call 911 right away!
+TIAs happen when an artery to the brain is temporarily blocked.
+This blockage will cause symptoms identical to those that happen with stroke.
+The only difference is that they last a short period of time, from a few seconds to a few hours.
+Never ignore any stroke symptoms.
+Call 911 right away.